fatihozoral/DSA210-MARTI-PROJ/README.md

  * Merge the scooter data with the walking data for direct comparisons.
  * Calculate time saved and extra costs incurred by using scooters instead of walking.

+## Data Visualizations

+Key visualizations will be created to support the analysis, including:

+1- Time Saved vs. Distance Traveled: A scatter plot showing how much time was saved by using a scooter compared to walking.

+2- Cost Efficiency: Bar charts comparing cost per kilometer and per minute for scooter rides.

+3- Daily Summary: Line graphs showing total transportation time and costs for both modes of transportation.